sisk-http/core/README.md

 In this repository, you have the source code of:

 - [Sisk.HttpServer](src): the Sisk Framework mainframe and core functions.
-  - [Sisk.SslProxy](extensions/Sisk.SslProxy): an experimental SSL proxy provider for Sisk.
 - [Sisk.IniConfiguration](extensions/Sisk.IniConfiguration): an INI-document configuration provider for Sisk.
 - [Sisk.BasicAuth](extensions/Sisk.BasicAuth): the basic authentication package which provides helper request handlers for handling authentication.
-  - [Sisk.JsonRpc](extensions/Sisk.JsonRPC): this package provides an JSON-RPC 2.0 interface for Sisk projects.
 - [Sisk.Cadente](extensions/Sisk.Cadente): an experimental "ultrafast" implementation of the HTTP/1.1 protocol in pure C#.

 ## Getting started